grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 ![The TraceQL query editor](/static/img/docs/tempo/screenshot-traceql-query-editor-v10.png)

-### Enable TracedQL query editor
+### Enable TraceQL query editor

-This feature is available in Grafana and Grafana Cloud.
+This feature is automatically available in Grafana 10 (and newer) and Grafana Cloud.

-Grafana Cloud and Grafana 10 and newer have this feature enabled by default.

 To use the TraceQL query editor in self-hosted Grafana 9.3.2 and older, you need to [enable the `traceqlEditor` feature toggle](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).